Mai Chao: Playing career

-Management career
+Managerial career

 After retiring Mai moved into training and due to high regard within Guangzhou Apollo he rejoined them in 1997 as their new manager.
 His time as manager was not successful and he was gone by the end of the 1998 league season, which also saw the club relegated after they finished bottom of the league.
 Out of management, he would go on to form a youth football school before Guangzhou once again asked for his services.
 This time he was asked to achieve promotion back into the top tier, however while his second reign was considerably more successful he was unlucky in achieving this goal in his first attempt when he narrowly missed out on promotion through head-to-head results with Henan Construction in the 2003 league season.
 Despite coming close through the next two seasons, Guangzhou decided to allow Mai to leave, but he didn't have to wait long before he took a position at Shenzhen Xiangxue Eisiti in January 2007 where he later became their head coach on December 14 of the same year during the off season.
 During this period he took on the training sessions and led the team out at the beginning of the 2008 Chinese Super League before his contract finished, and he left the club.